safwankdb/Leetcode-Patterns-C-/README.md

     Basic dfs is accepted, there is decent speedup with memoization.
 The optimal solution uses subset sum and should be studied [here](https://leetcode.com/problems/target-sum/discuss/97334/Java-(15-ms)-C%2B%2B-(3-ms)-O(ns)-iterative-DP-solution-using-subset-sum-with-explanation).

 - #### Generate Parentheses
-    For n > 0, there will aalways be an opening bracket left most.
+    For n > 0, there will always be an opening bracket left most.
 If the expression inside the leftmost bracket and its complement has i pairs, there'll the n-i-1 pairs outside.
 Just use recursion to find these sets and take product.

 - #### Linked List Cycle II
     - Use hashmap of pointers to nodes.